 Pam's Lineage of Teachers

 Srivatsa Ramaswami studied yoga, Vedic chanting and yogic philosophies with the legendary Sri T. Krishnamacharya for more than 30 years.
-He has been teaching for more than 35 years and is recognized as an Institution of National Importance by the Government of India, Ramachandra Medical University and Yoga Brotherhood.
+He has been teaching all over the world for more than 35 years and is recognized as an Institution of National Importance by the Government of India, Ramachandra Medical University and Yoga Brotherhood.

 Pam has studied with Srivatsa Ramaswami for over 25 years.

-Regarded as one of the most significant Yoga master of the modern era Sri Tirumalai Krishnamacharya is considered the architect of Vinyasa Krama — a practice which combines syncronized energetic movement with the ujjai breath.
+Regarded as one of the most significant Yoga master of the modern era Sri Tirumalai Krishnamacharya is considered the architect of Vinyasa Krama a Philosophically based practice which combines syncronized energetic movement with the ujjai breath, pranayama, chanting and meditation.
 Underlying all of Krishnamacharya’s teachings was the principle of, “Teach what is within you, not as it applies to you, but as it applies to the one in front of you"

 Swami Vidyadhishananda Giri is President Monk of the nonprofit: Self Enquiry Life Fellowship.
 He is also the Head Pontiff of Swamahiman Mission for Vedic & Sanskrit Heritage.